-JK Rowling is due to co-produce the stage show “[It] was the only one that really made sense to me, and which had the sensitivity, intensity and intimacy I thought appropriate for bringing Harry’s story to the stage,” she said.
+“[It] was the only one that really made sense to me, and which had the sensitivity, intensity and intimacy I thought appropriate for bringing Harry’s story to the stage,” she said.

 “After a year in gestation, it is very exciting to see this project moving onto the next stage.”

 It is thought that Warner Bros, the studio behind the Harry Potter films, will be involved in the development of the West End show.